joaomvsousa/Vanguard-A-B-Test-Experiment/README.md

 Overall, errors decrease throughout the process, but the first step has a higher error rate than the control, potentially causing users to abandon the session early.
 Despite some progress, the outcomes don't meet company standards, and the investment isn't justified.

+## File Structure
+- notebooks/vanguard_experiment.ipynb: Jupyter notebook containing the main script for analyzing the A/B test results.
+- data/: Directory containing the dataset.
+- images/: Directory containing charts in .png format.
+- slides/: Directory containing information about the presentation.
+- README.md: This file providing an overview of the project.

 ## Technologies Used
 This project is implemented in Python and utilizes various libraries for data analysis and visualization.
 Refer to the requirements-dev.txt file for the required libraries.